“Just the FAQs, Ma’am.” Because there are so many questions, here are some basic things that you need to know about ballroom dance lessons.

 “What dance should I learn?”

-You’ll be happy to know that you can learn a number of dances just as easily as one.
-A slow dance, a faster dance, a Latin dance, and maybe something with turns for the lady would give you some good variety.
+You’ll be surprised to know that you can learn three or four dances just as easily as one.
+I recommend a slow dance, a fast dance, a Latin dance, and maybe something with turns for the lady.
+That’ll give you a good start.

-Learning a number of different dances is important, Do you really want to sit out all the other dances because you only know one?
+Learning a few different dances is important.
+When you think about it, do you really want to sit out the other dances because you only know one?

-“How long will it take me to learn?”
+“How long will it take me to learn about ballroom dance?”

-Good question.
-It’s not possible to tell how long it will take until you get started.
-It depends on a bunch of things like how quickly you pick up and how much you retain from lesson to lesson.
+That’s a good question.
+We’ll be able to tell you how long it’ll take after you’ve had a few lessons.
+It depends on how quickly you pick up and how much you remember from lesson to lesson.

-How will you use your lessons?
+Also, we need to know how you’ll use your lessons?
 Are you keeping them close together (especially in the beginning) or spreading them out?
-Attending group classes and dance parties will also speed up the learning process.
+In addition, attending group classes and dance parties will speed up the learning process.

 “What kind of people take lessons?”

 “My child wants to learn ballroom dancing.
-What’s a good age to start to take lessons?”
+What’s a good age to start?”

-In many cases, your first lesson will be free.
+Your first lesson will be free or a special introductory rate.
 After that, it depends on how you choose to get started.
-Most studios have programs to fit a variety of budgets.
+Most studios will work with you to fit your budget.

-Hopefully, the idea of taking ballroom dance lessons seems pretty good to you.
+Hopefully, your questions have been answered and the idea of taking ballroom dance lessons seems pretty good to you.
 So, what are you waiting for?
-Take a look at this quote from Eva Young, “To think too long about doing a thing often becomes it’s undoing.”
+Here’s a quote from Eva Young, “To think too long about doing a thing often becomes it’s undoing.”